-In other examples, a person might be housebound, in need of a wheelchair and help to get about, the support of carers, and be reliant on welfare to support their needs.
-Or perhaps someone else is able to manage better, with less severe and more stable symptoms, and can work part-time, but is unable to pursue a social life, and crashes at weekends.
+In other examples, a person might be housebound, in need of a wheelchair and help to get about, the support of carers, and be reliant on welfare.
+Or perhaps is able to manage better, with less severe and more stable symptoms, and can work part- or even full-time, but is unable to pursue a social life, and crashes at weekends.

 There is no effective treatment, and no known cure for M.E., but the ME Association supports, informs, and advocates, on behalf of people who are unable to do so themselves.